+Fresh, raw cranberries contain more of their health-boosting properties, but they are quite tart when consumed in that state.
 You can use raw cranberries to add a tart flavor to fresh relishes and salads, or sweeten them to reduce their natural sour taste.

-Cranberries are too tart for most people to want to eat them out of hand, but you can sweeten them and use them along with other fruits in a fruit salad or toss a handful into a lightly sweetened smoothie.
+Sweeten them up: Cranberries are too tart for most people to want to eat them out of hand, but you can sweeten them and use them along with other fruits in a fruit salad or toss a handful into a lightly sweetened smoothie.

 Chop cranberries and toss with sugar, then allow to macerate briefly if you would prefer a sweeter taste.

-If you prefer to avoid sugar, try sweetening your berries with natural agave syrup, stevia or an artificial sweetener.
+If you prefer to avoid sugar, try sweetening your berries with stevia or an artificial sweetener.

 Many have claimed that cranberries may protect against urinary tract infections, but research to support this claim is inconclusive.
 Cranberries also have antiviral and antibacterial properties.
 Including raw cranberries in your diet is one of the best ways to take advantage of all the tiny berry has to offer.